dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `dbt-parse`

 Run the` dbt parse` command.
-Generates `manifest.json` from source model, test, and analysis files.
+When running dbt >= 1.5, generates `manifest.json` from source model, test, and analysis files.

 #### Arguments